 None of our properties provide any cooking equipment (pots, pans, etc), utensils, cutlery or crockery, so you will need to purchase these yourselves.
 Bishop Gate and Godiva Place are fitted with induction hobs, so please ensure you bring induction pots and pans.

-Some of our properties do provide kettles and toasters in their kitchens so before you buy either of these items, please refer to our UG halls guide or PG halls guide.
+Some of our properties do provide kettles and toasters in their kitchens so before you buy either of these items, please refer to our halls facilities guide.
 If your property does not provide these, we recommend buying these in conjunction with your new flatmates once you have arrived - otherwise you may end up with more toasters then you can fit on your worktop!

 Other items to consider